 - In a separate saucepan over medium heat, pour milk into the pot.

-- Heat up the milk until it just starts to steam, but is not boiling.
+- Heat the milk until it just starts to steam, but is not boiling.

 - (optional) Use a handheld frother or immersion blender to froth the milk.

-- Add the tea into the cup, and pour the milk on top.
-Stir to combine.
+- Add the tea into the cup, and pour the milk mixture on top.

 Notes